Synchronize accelerated clock in a multipartite relativistic quantum system: QCS for the accelerated clock in a multiparty quantum system

-For $W$-type initial states, the parameter $k$ is not required to be optimized since $k=1$ in this case.
+To analyze how the number of atoms and quantum entanglement of the initial state influence the accuracy of QCS, we distinguish the QCS in the two-body system with the two-party initial state $|\psi^{AB}_{t_{0}}\rangle$ from in the multipartite system with the $W$-type initial state or the $Z$-type initial state.

+With different time probabilities for the above three initial states, we could compare variation trends of synchronization precision of quantum clock with the different number of total atoms $n$ and the different number of excited atoms $k$.

-In Fig. 1, we analyze the time probability $P$ as a function of the number of atoms $n$ both for the $Z$-type and $W$-type initial states.
-Such time probabilities are obtained when Bob measures the final states of the system by $|pos\rangle$.
+In Fig. 1, we analyze the time probability $P$ as a function of the number of total atoms $n$ both for the optimal $Z$-type and $W$-type initial states.
+Such time probabilities are obtained when Bob measures the final state of systems by $|pos\rangle$.
 The energy gap $\Omega$ and the time difference $\delta$ are fixed as $\Omega\delta=2\pi$.
-In this case the value of time probability equals to the amplitude of the probability, which is an indicator of the clock adjustment accuracy.
+In this case the value of time probability equals to the amplitude of probability, which is an indicator of the clock adjustment accuracy.
 It is showed that the time probability $P$, i.e., the clock adjustment accuracy of the synchronization for $W$-type initial state equals to the accuracy of $Z$-type initial state for $n=2$.
-In addition, the time probability $P$ decreases with the growth of the atoms' number $n$ .
-This attributes to the decrease of entanglement since comparing to the bipartite quantum system, the initial entanglement have been distributed to other subsystems in multipartite systems.
-That is, Alice and Bob in a bipartite system share more bipartite entanglement than in a multiparty system.
-What's more, we find that the time probability $P$ of $Z$ state with $k=\lfloor Y \rfloor$ is always more than that of $W$ state for the same $n$, which means the $Z$ states have higher clock adjustment accuracy for the synchronization.
+In addition, the time probability $P$ decreases with the growth of total atoms' number $n$ .
+This attributes to the decrease of entanglement because, comparing to the initially bipartite fully entangled system, a pair of clocks in $Z$-type or $W$-type multipartite systems only partly entangled, which is the relevance of monogamy of entanglement.
+The initial entanglement has been distributed to other subsystems in multipartite systems.
+That is, two clocks in an initially bipartite entangled system share more bipartite entanglement with each other than a pair of clocks in an entangled multiparty system.
+What's more, we find that the time probability $P$ of the optimal $Z$-type state with $k=\lfloor Y \rfloor$ is always more than that of $W$-type state for the same $n$.
+It may turn out that the optimal $Z$ states perform better simply because the relevant entanglement is stronger in them than in $W$-type states.
 In addition, it is found that the time probability $P$ approaches to different final values for different initial states in the limit of the infinite number of atoms.

 To get a better understanding on how the entanglement shared between Alice and Bob influences the adjustment accuracy of the synchronization, we analyze the clock synchronization for a general bipartite entangled initial state, which has the form